Raspberry Chocolate Cake. Layers of rich, deep chocolate cake. Filled with raspberry filling and raspberry and chocolate buttercream!

 - Place first cake layer on cake board, secure it in place with a dab of frosting underneath.

-- Spread even layer of butter cream on top of the cake layer making outer edge a little higher to hold in the raspberry filling, smooth with offset spatula.
+- Spread even layer of butter cream on top of the cake layer smooth with offset spatula.
+Sprinkle with crushed candy cane if using.

-- Repeat with the next two cake layers.
+- Repeat with the next 2 cake layers.

-- Add the top cake layer and crumb coat the cake with raspberry buttercream.
+- Add the top cake layer and crumb coat the cake with buttercream.

 - Refrigerate at least 30 minutes.